BioPhoton/ngRe/README.md

 TBD

 ## Convenient Way To Wire Things Together
-As discussed in [Automoate boilerplate](#Automoate-boilerplate) a lot of things that are related to angular can be solved by the right decorator.
+As discussed in [Automate boilerplate](#Automoate-boilerplate) a lot of things that are related to angular can be solved by the right decorator.
 But there are other areas where we need to provide some solutions.
 A more general one than just life cycle hooks of a single component.

 The problem of connecting all component bindings, global state, locally provided services, view events and The main reason here is getting the values over View elements that are instantiated later.